Aegon

 Aegon Ltd. is a Dutch public company for life insurance, pensions and asset management.
-It is headquartered in The Hague, Netherlands and has 26,000 employees as of July 21, 2020.
+It is headquartered in the Netherlands, and has 26,000 employees as of July 21, 2020.
 Aegon is listed on the Euronext Amsterdam and is a constituent of the AEX index.
 It also operated a direct bank under the brand name "Knab" in the Netherlands.
 In October 2022, it was announced that AEGON's Dutch operations would be acquired by ASR Nederland (29.99% of which is owned by AEGON).
 To the extent they had the AEGON trade name, it will become ASR; Knab and TKP will keep their names.
 Subsequently, AEGON reincorporated in Bermuda.